Collinformatics/AudioTranscription/README.md

 # Setup: Intellij Idea @ Pycharm Environments

 To run the scripts out of IDEs with these instructions, you will need to have Intellij and Pycharm installed on your computer.

+You will need to make a project in each application.

+It is recommended that you give them the same name, such as "AudioTranscription"

 - Finding the Python interpreter: